About RoL Church

 Please bring bottled water should you need it.

-Refreshments – there are no refreshments before or after the meetings for the foreseeable future.
+there will be no refreshments before or after the meetings for the foreseeable future.

-Giving – where possible please give online via our website GIVING PAGE or via BACS transfer into the church bank account.
-Contactless donations facility is on order and will be available soon.
+or via BACS transfer into the church bank account.
+Contactless donations facility is now available in the centre.
 Where there is not an option, please give by cash or cheque.
 Banking will be done at the end of each week to ensure transmission risk is reduced.

 Children must be supervised by parent/carers AT ALL TIMES before, during and after the meeting and should be seated with parents/carers in the family zone during the meeting.